 Habitat assessment in blocked areas Spokane Tribe N/A Recommendation: This project is complete and this was a results-review only.
 The Council encourages all parties involved in the completion of Phase 1 to consider the ISRP comments for future work.
 The Council recommends that the comprehensive set of Phase 1 results, as well as successive phases, receive science review by the ISRP to ensure the assessment of potential for the reintroduction continues to be scientifically sound.
-N/A No Complete \$0 Habitat Stat us and Restoration Effective eness Research and Mo nitoring 201600100 BPA Project Action Effectiveness Monitoring (AEM) Programmatic Cramer Fish Sciences, Natural Systems Design Qualified Recommendation: This project has never submitted a proposal for ISRP reivew and recommendation by the council.
-The project sponsor is requested to submit a project proposal in the 2019 Mainstem/Program Support Review that addresses all ISRP qualifications from this review.
-The sponsor may be asked to submit an updated proposal in the 2021 Anadromous Habitat and Hatchery Review pending outcome of current Habitat Effectiveness framework.
-See Programmatic Issue for Habitat.
-2019 - Mainstem/Program Support No No set end point \$1,089,988 Integrated Status and Effectiveness Monitoring Program (ISEMP) National Oceanic and Atmospheric Administration N/A Recommendation: Project is closing out.
-Bonneville should ensure that all data, methods and tools that were developed from this project, along with metadata and documentation, are properly archived and made easily findable through a publicly accessible website N/A No Complete \$0 201100600 Columbia Habitat and Monitoring Program - (CHAMP) National Oceanic and Atmospheric Administration N/A Recommendation: Project is closing out.
+See programmatic issus on Information Sharing and N/A No Complete \$0 Habitat Stat us and Restoration Effective eness Research and Mo nitoring BPA Project Action Effectiveness Monitoring (AEM) Programmatic Cramer Fish Sciences, Natural Systems Design Qualified reivew and recommendation by the council.
+The project sponsor is 2019 - Mainstem/Program Support No No set end point \$1,089,988 Integrated Status and Effectiveness Monitoring Program (ISEMP) National Oceanic and Atmospheric Administration N/A Recommendation: Project is closing out.
 Bonneville should ensure that all data, methods and tools that were developed from this project, along with metadata and documentation, are properly archived and made easily findable through a publicly accessible website.
-N/A No Complete \$0 200900400 Monitoring Recovery Trends in Key Spring Chinook Habitat Variables and Validation of Population Viability Columbia River Inter- Tribal Fish Commission (CRITFC) Qualified Recommendation: Sponsor is requested to submit an updated proposal for the 2021 Anadromous Habitat and Hatchery Review that addresses all ISRP qualifications.
+See programmatic issue on Information Sharing and Reporting N/A No Complete \$0 Columbia Habitat and Monitoring Program - (CHAMP) National Oceanic and Atmospheric Administration N/A Recommendation: Project is closing out.
+Bonneville should ensure that all data, methods and tools that were developed from this project, along with metadata and documentation, are properly archived and made easily findable through a publicly accessible website.
+See programmatic issues for Information Sharing and Reporting N/A No Complete \$0 Monitoring Recovery Trends in Key Spring Chinook Habitat Variables and Validation of Population Viability Columbia River Inter- Tribal Fish Commission (CRITFC) Qualified 2021 - Anadromous Habitat and Hatchery Yes 2022 \$990,081 Hyporheic Flow Assessment in Columbia River Tributaries Umatilla Confederated Tribes (CTUIR) Qualified Recommendation: Sponsor is requested to submit an updated proposal for the 2019 Mainstem/Program Support review that addresses all ISRP qualifications.
 See Habitat Programmatic Issue.
-2021 - Anadromous Habitat and Hatchery Yes 2022 \$990,081 200725200 Hyporheic Flow Assessment in Columbia River Tributaries Umatilla Confederated Tribes (CTUIR) Qualified Recommendation: Sponsor is requested to submit an updated proposal for the 2019 Mainstem/Program Support review that addresses all ISRP qualifications.
-See Habitat Programmatic Issue.
-2019 - Mainstem/Program Support Yes 10 years \$179,563
+See programmatic issues for Information Sharing and Reporting 2019 - Mainstem/Program Support Yes 10 years \$179,563